- Introduction to Syncloop

 A variable named STRING will be created.
 Right-Click on the STRING variable and rename it as capital.

-Save the API as specified above.
+Save the web service as specified above.

 Select on the variable capital and click on the pen toolbar in the Response Section.
 A Set dialog window will be displayed.
 Type the name New Delhi in the Set Value Text Box and Click on the Ok button.
 This value is the capital of India.